 Cheap brake rotors don’t have OE cooling vanes

 Economy rotors usually don’t copy the OE cooling vane design because those designs are more costly to manufacture.
-Car makers use curved, pillar and arcuate van designs to force more air between the friction rings to remove more heat and improve braking.
+To cool more effectively, carmakers use curved, pillar and arcuate vane designs to force more air between the friction rings and improve braking.

-economy rotors aren’t curved like the factory or premium aftermarket rotors.
-That diminishes cooling even more. here’s the bottom line.
-Economy rotors won’t last as long as premium rotors.
-Your stopping distance will increase due to the extra heat.
+Economy rotors aren’t curved like the factory or premium aftermarket rotors.
+That diminishes cooling even more.
+Here’s the bottom line.
+Economy rotors won’t last as long as premium rotors and your stopping distance will increase due to the extra heat.

 In fact, there are currently over 600 different cooling vane configurations for today’s cars.
 These exotic vane configurations are costly to reproduce, so many aftermarket rotor manufacturers simply build their rotors with the cheapest cooling vane configuration and the least expensive metallurgy.
 How would you possibly know if you didn’t get the same rotor as original equipment?
 Well, your brakes won’t cool as well, so they’ll wear out faster.
 In other words, you won’t know until you realize that your brakes wore out faster than the factory brakes.
 By then it’s too late to do anything about it.
 That’s why it’s so important to demand high quality OE rotors from the shop.
 Ask the shop to show you the new rotors.
 If you have to, shine a flashlight into the air gap between the rotor plates to examine the cooling vanes.